 ON THIS PAGE: You will read about your child’s medical care after cancer treatment is finished and why this follow-up care is important.
 To see other pages, use the menu.

 Care for children diagnosed with cancer does not end when active treatment has finished.
 Your child’s health care team will continue to check that the cancer has not come back, manage any side effects, and monitor your child’s overall health.
 This is called follow-up care.
-All children treated for childhood cancer should have life-long follow-up care.
+All children treated for cancer should have life-long follow-up care.

 Your child’s follow-up care may include regular physical examinations, medical tests, or both.
 Doctors want to keep track of your child’s recovery in the months and years ahead.